starhawking/python-terrascript/README.md

 ## Notes

 * **Terrascript** release 0.5.0 introduced changes that are not backwards compatible with earlier releases.
 * [Terraform 0.12](https://www.hashicorp.com/blog/terraform-0-1-2-preview) seems to introduce some [changes to its JSON syntax](https://www.hashicorp.com/blog/terraform-0-12-reliable-json-syntax).
-I have not investigated this yet.
+I have not investigated this yet and any feedback is very welcome.

 ## Example